cburkins/poc-react-react-boostrap-auth0/README.md

-# Description
+# Background

+This is the 2nd part of my 2nd attempt of using Auth0 for user authentication in a React app.
+The goals of this POC was to start with CRA (create-react-app) again, use react-bootstrap rather than reactstrap (as I did in previous attempt), and leverage my own slimmed down version of react-auth0-spa.js.

-Needed to teach myself more about Auth0 authentication.
-So built this POC using:
+I built this POC using:

 -   React
 -   Bootstrap (via react-bootstrap, not reactstrap)